winduum/winduum-docs/docs/docs/components/tooltip.md

 # Tooltip
 Tooltip can be used for a little info hint on hover or focus.

-It's a pure CSS solution — the tooltip text comes from the `aria-label` attribute and is rendered via the `::before` pseudo-element, so it stays accessible and needs no JavaScript.
+It's a pure CSS visual hint — the text comes from the `aria-label` attribute and is rendered via the `::before` pseudo-element.
 Placement is controlled with the `tooltip-*` tokens and appearance can be customized via the `--x-tooltip-*` props.

-For complete accessibility, prefer the [Popover tooltip variant](/docs/components/popover#interest-popover) using the [`interestfor`](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Attributes/interestfor) attribute.
+Do not rely on this pattern as an accessible description when `aria-label` is placed on a generic wrapper: its child trigger does not inherit that label, and the CSS hint cannot be dismissed with Escape.
+Prefer the [Popover tooltip variant](/docs/components/popover#interest-popover) using the [`interestfor`](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Attributes/interestfor) attribute.

 <iframe onload="this.style.visibility = 'visible';" src="/examples/components/tooltip/basic.html" style="margin: 1.5rem 0"></iframe>